trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 </figure>

 Like the collection items themselves, the inventories show signs of wear and tear.
 The pages in inventory book V display colour codes, deletions, and notes made in pencil.
 These were added after the fact and thus were not part of the originally intended practice of record-keeping.
 The additions were probably made when the specific pieces of information were being transferred to inventory book VII.
-The annotations overlap and emphasise the various temporal layers.
+The annotations overlap and emphasize the various temporal layers.
 It is precisely for this reason that they are confusing to outside ‘readers’ and new collection employees. **Decoding and correctly classifying historical objects is like performing detective work that, despite meticulously comparing various entries, numbers, and handwriting, only seldom leads to a precise conclusion.**

 Marks with crosses, circles, and dots beside entries in inventory book V probably stand for “preserved” or “lost”.
 The records were transferred to catalogue VII accordingly. _Acanthias vulgaris_ Risso has been noted with its old name under 1208.